School uniforms or clothing for schoolchildren from different countries. They are met according to form. School uniforms from around the world

 Slide captions:

-Four first graders in traditional school uniforms in England.
+Four first-graders in traditional English school uniforms.

 School uniforms in Mexico